 Until you’ve done the math and plugged it in, you don’t know what you’re dealing with.
 You could be missing out on tens of thousands, or even hundreds of thousands of dollars over your lifetime.
 When you run the numbers, you can also take the time to coordinate when you take your pension with all the other parts of your financial pictures, like social security and your 401(k).

 Another big thing to remember around your pension is to complete your pension forms before you want the pension to start.
 Your pension won’t automatically start.
 Instead, you need to fill out a form to get your pension to start.
-For Harley-Davidson employees, Willis Towers Watson is the actuarial firm that calculates and starts the pension for you.

 Your Severance and Retirement Package Can Affect Your Taxes